Skip to main content

 How to challenge for ID / proof of age?

 If a customer is purchasing age-restricted products, always think about challenging them for ID.
 Apply the 'Challenge 25' strategy to reinforce the message that anyone attempting to buy age-restricted goods and looks under the age of 25, will be asked to produce ID.
 Be sure that both you and your staff are clear on what you will accept as valid proof of age ID.
 Our recommendation is that you only accept driving licences, passports, proof of age cards that carry the PASS hologram (such as a CitizenCard) and military ID.
 CitizenCards can be confirmed as genuine at verify.citizencard.com.
-You can use a free Proof Of Age Verify app and take a photo of any card issued by CitizenCard (including Post Office PASS card) and My ID Card to check if the card you are shown is valid and can be trusted.
+You can use a free PASS Card Verify app and take a photo of any card issued by CitizenCard (including Post Office PASS card), My ID Card, Young Scot and Totum NUS to check if the card you are shown is valid and can be trusted.
 Place the 'Scan Me' poster that you can find in your free Retail Pack near your tills.
 That way, if a customer doesn't have ID, you can point them to the poster to diffuse the situation.

 Can you use an out of date passport as ID / proof of age?